skip to main content

 Select a program above for more information including locations, times and grade levels served and how to sign-up your child.

-About Community Partners
+About Our Community Partners

 Our Expanded Learning programs involve collaboration among parents, youth, representatives from schools and governmental agencies, such as local law enforcement and local parks and recreation departments, and individuals from community-based organizations and the private sector.
 Programs are created through partnerships between schools and local community resources to provide literacy, academic enrichment, and safe, constructive alternatives for students in grades K-8.